Osagie-Godstand/Osagie-Godstand/README.md

 Progress: Developing the web application has been challenging but great so far.

-Disclaimer: The project repositories will remain private for now."
+Final Disclaimer: The project repositories will remain private for now.

+Organization: The GitHub account for the [addIOlogic](https://odmg.dev/) Organization, where 'Ken' will reside, currently only has the logo public.